datacamp261-dev/capstone-project/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Meal items.
 Each Meal item can optionally have an attachment image.
 Each user only has access to Meal items that he/she has created.
+To get a quick idea as to what the app looks like, check the screenshots

 # Meal items